awslabs/aws-iot-device-client/source/jobs/README.md

   "name":"Install wget package on the device"
   ...
   ```
   `type` *string* (Required): This attribute defines the type of step to be executed.
-We currently only support actions of the type `runHandler` in `version` `"1.0"` of the Job Document Schema.
+We currently support actions of the type `runHandler` or `runCommand` in `version` `"1.0"` of the Job Document Schema. `runCommand` is only supported using NEW job document schema.

   ```
   ...
-  "type":"runHandler"
+  "type":"runHandler" or "runCommand"
   ...
   ```
   `runAsUser` *string* (Optional): This attribute defines the name of the local user on the IoT device that executes this single step.